An Epistemic and Aleatoric Decomposition of Arbitrariness to Constrain the Set of Good Models: Appendix

-To use \libname, the user needs to provide three inputs, namely: \begin{itemize} \item A \textsf{dataset class} is a for the user's dataset that includes its descriptive attributes such a target column, numerical columns, categorical columns, \etc. This class must be inherited from the $BaseDataset$ class, which was created for user convenience.
-The idea behind having a common base class is to standardize raw dataset pre-processing and feature creation and to simplify the logic for downstream metric computation.
+\begin{itemize} \item A \textit{base flow dataset} is a custom object for the user's dataset that contains its descriptive attributes such as a target column, numerical columns, categorical columns, train and test sets, etc. This object must be inherited from the $BaseFlowDataset$ class, created for user ease.
+The idea behind having a common base class is to validate the user's input at the beginning of processing and to subsequently simplify the logic for downstream metric computation.

-\item A \textsf{config Yaml} is a file that specifies the configuration parameters for \libname's user interfaces for metrics computation.
-We adopt this user-specified configuration approach to allow more flexibility to users.
-For instance, users can easily shift from one experiment to another, having just one config yaml per experiment, without having to make any further modifications before using \libname's user interfaces.
+\item A \textit{config yaml} is a file employed to define configuration parameters for metric computation interfaces within the framework.
+This user-defined configuration approach enhances flexibility for users.
+With just one \textit{config yaml} per experiment, users can easily shift between different experiments without the need for additional adjustments when utilizing user interfaces from the library.
+Furthermore, the config file is a convenient way to define complex configurations for protected groups and consolidate all model auditing parameters within one place.

-The config file contains information such as the number of bootstrap samples to create (this is the number of estimators in our ensemble for variance analysis), the fraction of samples in each bootstrap sample, a list of random seeds, \etc. Importantly, we ask the user to specify subgroups of interest in the dataset by simply passing a dictionary where key-value pairs specify the relevant column names and the values of the sensitive attribute of the groups of interest.
+The \textit{config yaml} contains information such as the number of estimators in an ensemble for variance analysis, the fraction of samples for random sampling of an input train set, a metric computation mode, etc. Importantly, we request the user to define protected groups from the dataset by simply passing a dictionary where key-value pairs specify the relevant column names and the disadvantaged value or a list of values of the sensitive attribute for partitioning on subgroups.
 Users can also specify intersectional groups here.

-\item Finally, a \textsf{models config} is a Python dictionary, where keys are model names and values are initialized models for analysis.
-This dictionary helps conduct audits of multiple models for one or multiple runs and analyze different types of models. \end{itemize}
+\item Finally, a \textit{models config} is a Python dictionary that serves as a key-value mapping, where keys are model names and values are initialized models for analysis.
+This dictionary facilitates conducting audits on multiple models, as well as enables the analysis of various types of models. \end{itemize}